elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 ```

 :::note
-You should never call **proto** in your code… In this case, just call super.
+You should never call **proto** in your code.
+In this case, just call super.
 :::

   </div>